 Solution #3: The Baking Soda Trick

-So far I'd been looking at methods of improving browning.
-What if I were to instead look at methods to keep the shrimp juicier and more plump as they cook?
+So far, I'd been looking at methods of improving browning.
+What if I were to instead look at methods to keep the shrimp juicier and plumper as they cooked?
 I recalled some testing I'd done on shrimp while developing a recipe for wonton soup.
-In that recipe, I recommend tossing the shrimp with a mixture of salt and baking soda and letting them rest for at least fifteen minutes.
+In that recipe, I recommend tossing the shrimp with a mixture of salt and baking soda and letting them rest for at least 15 minutes.
 The salt helps the shrimp retain moisture as they cook, while the baking soda gives them a firm, crisp texture.
 I wondered if the same method would work for other cooking techniques, so I gave it a shot.

 I grilled a batch of shrimp treated with baking soda next to a batch of shrimp with no baking soda and compared them side by side.
-Turns out it works quite well.
-No question, the baking soda–treated shrimp come out plumper and juicier than their un-treated brothers.
+Turns out, it works quite well.
+No question, the baking soda–treated shrimp came out plumper and juicier than their untreated brothers.
 What's more, the baking soda actually helped the shrimp brown faster as well.
 The Maillard reaction, responsible for producing those delicious browned flavors, takes place faster at higher pH levels.
 Alkaline baking soda raises the pH, giving you superior browning in less time.

 Solution #4: Too Close for Comfort

 With my shrimp pre-treatment taken care of, it was time to consider my grilling method.
 Thus far, I'd been threading the shrimp on a pair of skewers (which makes them much easier to flip and maneuver on the grill—individual shrimp have a tendency to slip through the grill grates) and spacing them apart, thinking that this would maximize their exposure to the heat of the grill.
 It also makes the shrimp look all nice and pretty when you toss that skewer on a serving platter.
 But is it really the best way?